QiukaiQi/qiukaiqi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Associate at the [SoftLab, Bristol Robotics Laboratory](https://www.bristolroboticslab.com/soft-robotics), and I work with [Prof. Jonathan Rossiter](https://www.bristol.ac.uk/people/person/Jonathan-Rossiter-9fcc55a3-fc9a-43a3-97a5-3aceca87cf4f/).
-Prior to this position, I was a JSPS PD postdoc researcher at the [Suzumori-Endo Laboratory](http://www-robot.mes.titech.ac.jp/home.html), working with [Prof. Koichi Suzumori](https://scholar.google.co.jp/citations?user=tSmkV74AAAAJ&hl=en).
+I am a Research Associate at the [SoftLab, Bristol Robotics Laboratory](https://www.bristolroboticslab.com/soft-robotics) in University of Bristol, and I work with [Prof. Jonathan Rossiter](https://www.bristol.ac.uk/people/person/Jonathan-Rossiter-9fcc55a3-fc9a-43a3-97a5-3aceca87cf4f/).
+Prior to this position, I was a JSPS PD postdoc researcher at the [Suzumori-Endo Laboratory](http://www-robot.mes.titech.ac.jp/home.html) in Tokyo Institute of Technology, working with [Prof. Koichi Suzumori](https://scholar.google.co.jp/citations?user=tSmkV74AAAAJ&hl=en).

-% Currently, I have a collaborative research grant by [JAIST Research Core for Cohabitative-AI×Design](https://www.jaist.ac.jp/english/research/core-center/caid.html), serving as the **Co-PI** (Co-Principle Investigator).
-Before this, I undertook a research grant by [Grants-in-Aid](https://www.jsps.go.jp/english/e-grants/index.html) from JSPS (1,700,000 JPY), serving as the **PI**.
-Look at my [CV](https://qiukaiqi.github.io/cv/) for more details.

 My research sits at the interface between biology and engineering.
-I take inspirations from *Biology* and develop *Soft Robots* augmented with life-like intelligence and functionality such as active sensing, purposive morphing and autonomous grasping by exploring smart materials, structures and mechanisms.
+I take inspirations from *Biology* and develop *Soft Robots* augmented with life-like intelligence and functionality such as efficient actuation, active sensing, purposive morphing and autonomous grasping by exploring smart materials (e.g., functional polymers and composites), structures (e.g., multi-stable) and mechanisms.
+I am also interested in machine learning technics and its application in soft robotics.
 Check out some of my [Projects](https://qiukaiqi.github.io/portfolio/) and go through my [Publications](https://qiukaiqi.github.io/publications/) for a glimpse of my research.

 **News**

+**2022-Jun-30** We have a paper titled as "Self-morphing soft parallel-and-coplanar electroadhesive grippers based on laser-scribed graphene oxide electrodes" accepted by **IROS 2022**, Tokyo, Japan.

+**2022-Jun-17** We finished the 2nd consortium meeting for the RoboFood project organized by the Laboratory of Food Process Engineering (led by Prof. Remko Boom) at WUR, Netherland.

+**2022-Apl-20** I have finished intensive trainings on general material characterization equipment in Bristol Composite Lab and Nanolab.
+These include **tensile tester (Shimadzu) with video gauge and environment chamber, rheometer (Anton Paar m302), STA (Netszch), DSC (Netszch Phoenix F1 204), SEM (Hitachi TM3030Plus tabletop Microscope), FTIR (Perkin Elmer Spectrum 100)**.
+Great trainers!
+Thank you all!

+**2021-Nov-05** We finished the kick-off meeting for the RoboFood project organized by the Laboratory of Intelligent Systems (led by Prof. Dario Floreano) at EPFL, Switzerland.

 **2021-Oct-12** We have a paper titled as "A Sea-Anemone-Inspired, Multifunctional, Bistable Gripper" accepted by "**Soft Robotics**".